Corionis/ELS/artifacts/document/how-to-readme.md

  * -p file : Publisher libraries file

  * -P file : Publisher JSON collection import items file

+ * -r P|S : This is a remote session and this is the Publisher or Subscriber

  * -s file : Subscriber libraries file

  * -S file : Subscriber JSON collection import items file

- * -t file : Targets filename
+ * -t file : Targets filename, see Notes

+ * -T file : Targets import filename, see Notes

  * -v : Validate collections files only then exit

-Log Levels: ALL, TRACE, DEBUG, INFO, WARN, ERROR, FATAL, and OFF.
+### Notes

+The -i option requires either -p or -P options.

 The -k option applies to the Provider.
 Subscriber volmunger.json files are not involved in a run.

- * RULES OF COMMAND-LINE OPTIONS, in no particular order:
+The -t and -T options are equivalent unless the -r option is enabled.
+Then -T will use a local file and -t will request the targets file from the subscriber.

+Log Levels: ALL, TRACE, DEBUG, INFO, WARN, ERROR, FATAL, and OFF.

+### Rules
-   * -e is only done then it stops, so other options like -s or -m do not make sense
+ * -e is only performed then it stops, so other options like -s or -m do not make sense
  * -i and -s together do not make sense
-   * -P and -S used at the same time also requires -t.
+ * To perform a munge operation -S/s, -P/p and -T/t are required.